validatedpatterns/docs/workflow.md

 It has always been important to us to be have a substrate for patterns that is as easy as possible to share amongst multiple patterns.
 While it is possible to share changes between multiple unrelated git repositories, it is an almost entirely manual process, prone to error.
 We feel it is important to be able to provide a "pull" experience (i.e. one git "pull" type action) to update the shared components of a pattern.
-Two strategies exist for repo sharing in this way: submodule and subtree.
+Two strategies exist for repository sharing in this way: submodule and subtree.
 We started with submodules but have since moved to subtree.

 Atlassian has some good documentation on what subtree is [here](https://blog.developer.atlassian.com/the-power-of-git-subtree/) and [here](https://www.atlassian.com/git/tutorials/git-subtree).
 In short, a subtree integrates another repository's history into a parent repository, which allows for most of the benefits of a submodule workflow, without most of the caveats.